adgayle/aws-saa-study-guide/saa.md

     * Single AZ
 * Spread placement groups
     * Instances placed on distinct underlying hardware
-    * Used to separate instances of the same application on different hardware
+    * Used to separate instances of the same application on different physical hardware
     * Can span multiple AZs
-    * Cannot be merged nor moved into a new placement group
+    * Cannot neither be merged nor moved into a new placement group

 ## Amazon Machine Images (AMI)
 Region specific templates from which to generate new EC2 instances
 * Can be copied to other regions which generates unique IDs per region
 * Can create from running or stopped instances
-* AWS, community or marketplace provided
+* AWS, community or marketplace AMI are available
 * Can be shared with other accounts or made public

 ## Auto Scaling Groups (ASG)
 * Launch configuration specifies the AMI, Instance size, IAM role, bootstrap script, etc. Answers the question of what each EC2 instance launched should look like
 * Autoscaling group specifies how many instances are launched, which network they are launched in and on which subnet (it applies this intelligently).
 Specifically a load balancer, health check and grace period.
 Also apply scaling policies beyond the initial settings for growning and shrinking.
 Notifications can be sent via SNS for launch, terminate and associated failures
-* Launch configurations cannot be edited but you can clone
+* Launch configurations cannot be edited but you can clone an existing and then change it
 * Launch templates are versioned and can be used to create launch configurations
 * Target scaling policy scales when the target value of a metric is breached
 * Simple scaling policy when an alarm is breached